 The Legend of Heroes: Trails of Cold Steel 3 has further solidified this series and world as one of my favorite RPG series of all time.
 Having spent so much time this year with this arc of the series, I am constantly enamored with the deep lore, rich, intriguing storylines, and the memorable characters I have been treated with each installment.
 I’ve fallen in love with the new members of Class VII, and every chance I got in this latest game to team up with the old class, are some of the highest-highs of the game.
 Seeing the ties to previous games really rising to the top here in this third Cold Steel entry has only fueled my desire to know more about these games while rubbing salt in the wound left by the knowledge that there are games not currently officially localized.
 If there is one series that deserves the critical acclaim similar to that of Final Fantasy, Tales, or Dragon Quest, The Legend of Heroes is it.
 Fans of traditional JRPGs owe it to themselves to experience this story, and Trails of Cold Steel 3 is a strong jumping in point.
 Old fans will rejoice at the opportunity to once more venture out with their classmates from Thors while crossing paths with new foes.
 New fans will get to experience a whole world filled with teases of past adventures, ripe to be explored.
 Now we just have to hope that we get an announcement soon that Cold Steel 4 is getting a localization so we know how this story ends.

-This game was reviewed on a PlayStation 4 Pro system with a review code provided by the publisher
+This game was reviewed on a PlayStation 4 Pro system and Nintendo Switch with review codes provided by the publisher